 Assorted and speciality photographers: Jim Bagley (trees), BatWorld MidCities (bats), Andrew Brinker (turtles), Judy Cato (creek), Zachary Chapman, Kim Conrow (monarch waystations), Sean Fitzgerald (Lights Out bird strike victims), Brent Franklin, Carol Garrison, Jeffrey Gladden (Hagerman National WIldlife Refuge), Ed Goodson, Steve Houser (trees), Stephanie Jennings, Cindy Kearney (pollinator garden), Brian Knabe, Samantha Knight (Twelve HIlls Nature Center), Sara van der Leek (box turtles), Alan R Lusk, Mary Morrow (pond), Michael Smith (reptiles), Tom Streetman (Ladonia Fossil Park), Elaine White, and Tom Willard (Cedar Ridge Preserve).

 Photos in this post by Stalin SM.
 Showcases and URLs of featured photographers to come.

-Wild Dallas-Fort Worth: Explore the Amazing Nature of North Texas will be released in early 2022.
+Wild Dallas-Fort Worth: Explore the Amazing Nature of North Texas will be released in mid-summer 2022.
 Title is subject to change.